eclipse-basyx/basyx-java-server-sdk/docs/Readme.md

 The health endpoint to check whether the server is up and running is available at:

 	http://{host}:{port}/health

-For a configuration example, see [application.properties](basyx.aasrepository.component/src/main/resources/application.properties)
+For a detailed documentation on its configuration possibilities, see [Spring Management Endpoint](Management_Endpoint.md) documentation.

 ## CORS configuration
 Cross-Site Resource Sharing options can be configured under [application.properties](./basyx.aasrepository.component/src/main/resources/application.properties) with the following attribute: